Programming Wireless Security through Learning-Aided Spatiotemporal Digital Coding Metamaterial Antenna

-s.t. \(\mathbf{q}_{u_{\ }} \in \left\{ 0,1 \right\}^{1 \times N}\). \textbf{Supplementary Note 5: BER measurements with software-defined radios (SDRs)} \\ The following figure illustrates a schematic of the BER measurement procedure that is used to obtain BER results by sending/receiving bits over the air.
+\textbf{Supplementary Note 5: BER measurements with software-defined radios (SDRs)} \\ Fig. \ref{Fig:SDR} illustrates a schematic of the BER measurement procedure that is used to obtain BER results by sending/receiving bits over the air.
 As discussed in the methods OFDM signals are generated from the GNU radio interface which carry information bits over the air with the help of SDR from the transmitter to the receiver.
 At the reception side, a horn antenna is used to received the time-modulated OFDM signals and decode the information bits.